-- >> How much can I afford?
+- How much can I afford?

-- >> Do I understand what the contract says?
+- Do I understand what the contract says?

-- " Do I have to pay for the phone and connection?
+- Do I have to pay for the phone and connection?

-What are the call charges to different places at different times?
+What are the call charges to different numbers at different times?

-- How much are extra features such as voicemail and SMS? - What's the minimum monthly payment?
-Are there any free calls? - What are the ongoing commitments (length of contract)? - " Is there a cancellation fee?
+- How much are extra features?

+- What's the minimum monthly payment?

+- Are there any free calls included?

+- What are the ongoing commitments (length of contract)?

+- Is there a cancellation fee?